How to use the AWS CLI to find untagged instances

 After coming across this Reddit post and this Stack Overflow question, we made it our mission to figure out how to get instances that were missing a tag through the AWS command line interface (CLI) instead of using external tools like jq or python.

-The –Query Parameter, JMESPath, and filtering
+The --Query Parameter, JMESPath, and filtering

-JMESPath is the engine behind the –query parameter in AWS CLI.
+JMESPath is the engine behind the --query parameter in AWS CLI.
 In its most basic form, it helps you filter out or traverse JSON.
-AWS has some nice documentation describing how to use it at a basic level.
-In this post, we focus on the filtering ability of JMESPath.
+AWS has some nice documentation

 Using the bracket and a question mark triggers the JMESPath filter: [? ... ]